 Below please find an overview of the most commonly used drugs for type 1 and type 2 diabetes.
 Click each drug to learn more information, including a list of the currently approved drugs in each class and the benefits and drawbacks of each type.

 Metformin – Metformin decreases glucose production from the liver, thus lowering blood sugar.
-Recent evidence suggests that metformin has some glucose-lowering action directly via the intestine.

 *Please note, this page is not a comprehensive list of all of the available diabetes drugs.